q1kka/beaconsniffer/README.md

 6.  cd beaconsniffer-v2/
 7.  cp template.conf configurations.conf
 8. Modify configurations in configurations.conf (see next section)
-9.  ./install.sh
+9.  ./dependencies.sh
-10  ./crontab.sh
+10  ./modules.sh

 ```
-Installation scripts takes care of dependencies and auto start on reboot automatically.
+Installation scripts takes care of dependencies and auto-starting of enabled modules on
+on boot.
 When installation is done, device must be rebooted.

 ## Configurations
-All of the software components use the same beacon configurations.
+All of the modules share the same beacon configurations.
 When implementing additional
-software components this guideline should be followed.
+modules this guideline should be strictly followed.
 These configurations are stored
 on the external JSON file.
-Configurations must be saved on the root directory of the codes.
+Configurations must be saved on the parent directory of the module.

-Template for beacon configurations is provided in this repository.
+Template for module configurations is provided in this repository.
 ID2 and ID3 should be specified according to beacon firmware configuration. (see next section)

 ```